Skip to main content

 The tier is stamped on the decision row at the moment of action, so an auditor always sees the confidence the agent actually had — not what we know now.

-OPTIMIZE_LOSER doesn't touch price.
-It demotes a chronic underperformer in merchandising — less promotion, lower placement — and it's fully reversible with a stored op.
-The downside of being wrong is small and recoverable: a SKU gets less visibility for a while, and one row reverses it.
-That's exactly the risk profile Tier B is meant for.
+optimize_loser doesn't touch price.
+It kicks off a copy/image rewrite cycle on a chronic underperformer — and it's fully reversible, because every content change is versioned and the revert restores the previous version.
+The downside of being wrong is small and recoverable: a SKU carries weaker copy for a while, and one revert restores it.
+That's exactly the risk profile an estimated cost is good enough for.

 decision_log — soft action at Tier Bjson